 Statement of Purpose

 The Ph.D.
-Program in Communication Studies at the University of Michigan is focused on a specific set of research initiatives.
+Program in Communication and Media at the University of Michigan is focused on a specific set of research initiatives.
 The statement of purpose is an important part of your overall application as this document provides you with the opportunities to summarize your credentials and interests and to explain how your intellectual interests fit within the research interests of the departmental faculty.

 When crafting a statement of purpose, applicants are encouraged to identify faculty with whom they share research interests and to align their work with our research initiatives in the statement of purpose.